theinvisiblelab/sonder/markdown/philosophy.md

   {2n^2 \overline{cscore}}
 $$

-* __Environmental Bias__: We query the public database of green domains hosted by the The Green Web Foundation to flag is a given search result is hosted on a domain running on renewable sources of energy.
+* __Environmental Bias__: We query the public database of green domains hosted by the The Green Web Foundation to flag if a given search result is hosted on a domain running on renewable sources of energy.
 Environmental bias is reflected in the proportion of overall search results hosted on domains running on non-renewable sources of energy.